scheiber-sa/cmprovisiondocker/README.md

 - `dhcpRange`: The DHCP range of the cmprovisiondocker server.
 - `restApiPort`: The port of the restful API

-The led status is as follows:

-- 'blinking': during the image writing
-- 'on': if the image writing is successful
-- 'off': if the image writing is failed

 Then, you can start the cmprovisiondocker server.

 ```bash